josefs/meta-paper/paper.md

 array.
 The first argument is a monadic computation (using the `M` monad introduced in section \ref{sec:shallow}) which, when run, will write the array to memory.
 We refer to this computation as the kernel of the array.
-The kernel is parameterized by the operation used to write to memory.
-Parameterizing over the writing operation is what gives Push arrays their flexibility.
+The kernel is parametrized by the operation used to write to memory.
+Parametrizing over the writing operation is what gives Push arrays their flexibility.

 Here are some example functions on Push arrays.